double-great/listen/_posts/2020-08-08-how-to-record.md

 ## Configure macOS to pass audio to an application

-These steps will show you how to use Soundflower to pass audio to Quicktime to create a recording.
+These steps will show you how to use Soundflower to pass audio to QuickTime to create a recording.

 Start by following the [installation instructions](https://github.com/mattingalls/Soundflower/releases/tag/2.0b2) from these (now several years old) Soundflower release notes: